 In keeping with the mission to offer a complete and comprehensive graduate medical education experience and in accordance with the ACGME Institutional Requirements, Cleveland Clinic clinical trainees participate in numerous committees and councils at various levels throughout the enterprise.

-In clinical departments, it is anticipated that there will be clinical trainee membership on at least the following committees: Education Committee, Quality and Patient Safety Committee, Resource Utilization (when in existence) or other appropriate departmental committees.
+In clinical departments, it is anticipated that there will be clinical trainee membership on at least the following committees: Education Committee, Quality and Patient Safety Committee, or other appropriate departmental committees.